 Michael Roizen, MD, Internal Medicine, answered

-Mehmet Oz, MD, Cardiology, answeredIf the doctor doesn't accept your insurance but he or she is really your top choice, don't give up.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredIf the doctor doesn't accept your insurance but he or she is really your top choice, don't give up.
 Call the insurance company, and ask if it would consider adding this doctor to its list.
 If it won't, ask why.
 Sometimes, if even just a few patients call and ask the insurer to add a doctor, it will.

 Likewise, ask your doctor if you could convince him or her to begin accepting your insurer.
 And every year when you renew your health insurance (a lovely period in November called "open enrollment" by most employers), call your doctor and make sure he or she intends to keep accepting this insurance plan.